Federal Resources | State of Vermont Resources | Vermont Arts Council Resources | Other Resources | In the Press

 Whenever possible, we will allow current grantees to use grant funds to compensate artists for performances, workshops, and other activities cancelled due to COVID-19.
 Please contact an Arts Council program director for specific guidance.

-Vermont’s H.966 legislation provides economic relief to businesses and organizations using funds Vermont received from the Federal CARES Act.
+Vermont’s H.966 legislation provides economic relief to businesses and organizations (including nonprofits) using funds Vermont received from the Federal CARES Act.
+This bill allocated $5 million to support cultural nonprofit organizations across Vermont.

 New details on CARES Act relief fund provisions for US nonprofits were recently announced.
 Below are relevant updates from our friends at the League of American Orchestras.
 You can find a full overview in their Federal Assistance Center.